jcs-instructor/mobtimer/proposal-display-time.md

-- [ ] Set status and durationMinutes in frontend mobtimer when get message (already set secondsRemaining); change setSecondsRemaining to setState in MobTimer: to make more parallel with the public get state property in the MobTimer
+- [x] Set status in frontend mobtimer when get message (already set secondsRemaining); change setSecondsRemaining to setState in MobTimer: to make more parallel with the public get state property in the MobTimer
-- [ ] When get a message, restart the Timer.tsx interval
+- [x] When get a message, restart the Timer.tsx interval
+- [ ] Possible refactor:
+    - [ ] Rename frontend mobTimer variable as frontendMobTimer
+    - [ ] Remove MobTimer.resume() and just use .start()
+    - [ ] Rename _whenStartedInSeconds as _whenLastStartedInSeconds
 - [ ] Change Timer.tsx to use secondsRemaining & setSecondsRemaining (not minutes & setMinutes and seconds & setSeconds)
 - [ ] Deduplicate 2 copies of MobTimer (newest should be in frontend) & move MobTimer class to mobtimer-api (shared)
 - [ ] Change Timer.tsx to use MobTimer